mariabetto/academic-wordpress/readme.txt

 == Copyright ==

-Academic WordPress Theme, (C) 2023 Maria Betto Academic is distributed under the terms of the GNU GPL.
+Article WordPress Theme, (C) 2023 Maria Betto
+Article is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by